pipebots/ros2-gazebo-simple-motor-plugin/README.md

 One thing that caused me a load aof grief was getting the new MotorControl messages to be used.
-After a lot of messing around trying to get them into the same package, I moved them out to a new package as I have done before and it worked.
+After a lot of messing around trying to get them into the same package, I moved the messages out to a new package as I have done before and it worked.

+How to run the new plugin?